 What can we do to protect gravel-bed river ecosystems?

 A healthy, clean river ecosystem is vital to all wildlife and must be protected in order to maintain what people love most about Jackson Hole.

-That’s why Protect Our Water Jackson Hole’s mission is to serve as a powerful advocate for reducing nutrient pollution and protecting water quality in Jackson Hole now, and for the future.
+That’s why Protect Our Water Jackson Hole’s mission is to serve as a powerful advocate for protecting and restoring the surface waters and groundwater in Teton County, Wyoming.